 An internet dongle can be used and these are provided by all of the main mobile phone providers in the UK.

-You may also here a dongle referred to as a USB network adapter or broadband stick.
-Because dongles require a USB port to connect you will not be able to use this with an ipad as there is no USB port on this device and some dongles.
+You may also hear a dongle referred to as a USB network adapter or broadband stick.
+Because dongles require a USB port to connect you will not be able to use this with an iPad as there is no USB port on this device and some dongles.

-You can buy a dongle on a mobile phone contract and it can be cheaper than hooking up to campsite Wi-Fi network in some instances.
-This will depend on how long as you are staying away for.
+You can buy a dongle on a mobile phone contract and it can be cheaper than hooking up to a campsite Wi-Fi network in some instances.
+This will depend on how long you are staying away.
 It is worth remembering that the signal strength of a dongle can be intermittent.

 As we all know, the digital world is a moveable feast and it’s a good idea to stay on top of new technology by attending some of the many motorhome exhibitions organised in the UK – there you will be able to find out much more about the ways in which motorhomes and wifi can work together in harmony.